Conrad Burns: 1988

 Though a political novice, Burns had a great deal of name recognition from his previous jobs, and the Republican Party recruited him to run against incumbent Democratic Senator John Melcher, a popular veterinarian.
 Burns portrayed Melcher as "a liberal who is soft on drugs, soft on defense and very high on social programs."
-At the time a strong supporter of term limits, Burns said Melcher had been in Washington, D.C. too long.
+At the time a strong supporter of term limits, Burns said Melcher had been in Washington, D.C., too long.
 Melcher was also hurt by public opposition to policies in Yellowstone National Park regarding naturally occurring fires and by President Ronald Reagan's pocket veto of Melcher's bill, which would have made 1.4 million acres (5,700 km2) of Montana forest off-limits to logging and mineral development.
-Burns defeated Melcher in a close race, 51-48 percent.
+Burns defeated Melcher by 13,636 votes.
 He was helped by the success in Montana of Vice President George H. W. Bush, the Republican presidential nominee.

 1994

 Former Senator Melcher was among the candidates in the Democratic primary, but that race was won by Jack Mudd, former dean of the University of Montana law school in Missoula.

-Burns was reelected in a landslide, 62-38 percent over Mudd, whose campaign observers described as "underfunded and puzzling".
+Burns was reelected by 86,697 votes over Mudd, whose campaign observers described as "underfunded and puzzling".